layer5io/linkerd-service-mesh-workshop/lab-4/README.md

               servicePort: 8084
 ```

-This exposes the dashboard at dashboard.example.com and protects it with basic auth with credentials admin,admin.
+This exposes the dashboard at `dashboard.example.com` and protects it with basic auth with credentials admin,admin.

-Now you can go to `dashboard.example.com` to see the dashboard deployment
+If you create an entry in your resolv.conf for `dashboard.example.com` to localhost, you can see the dashboard deployment.

 ## 4.2 Tools exposed by dashboard